testflows/TestFlows-WebSite/source/handbook/index.md

 ## Decorated

-For re-usability you can also define tests using the [TestStep], [TestBackground], [TestCase], [TestCheck], [TestCritical], [TestMajor], [TestMinor], [TestSuite], [TestFeature], [TestModule], and [TestOutline] test function decorators.
+For re-usability, you can also define tests using the [TestStep], [TestBackground], [TestCase], [TestCheck], [TestCritical], [TestMajor], [TestMinor], [TestSuite], [TestFeature], [TestModule], and [TestOutline] test function decorators.